 Hollis HR will create job descriptions, policies and procedures and guides to safeguard your company and set expectations for employees.

-In addition, we will ensure your company is in compliance with all State and Federal laws in regards to employee files, I-9’s, payroll, required postings, hiring, disciplinary procedures and termination practices.
+In addition, we will ensure your company is in compliance with all State and Federal laws in regard to employee onboarding, required postings, hiring, disciplinary procedures and termination practices.

 Hiring, training and retention plans are key to the success of your business.
 Your people are your most important asset.
 We will work with you and your team to make certain you have the documents and tools you need to grow your people and your business.

-Karen is a Notary Public for the Commonwealth of Massachusetts.
-This valuable credential assists her clients in expediting the agent registration process.
+We are also a Notary Public for the Commonwealth of Massachusetts.
+This valuable credential assists clients in expediting the agent registration process.

 Will hit-the-ground running.